 Rooting your Android smartphone or tablet with the Universal One Click rooting tool: KingRoot

-- Download the KingRoot APK that roots the Android 4.2.1 Jelly Bean from this XDA-Developers link here.
+1. Download the KingRoot APK that roots the Android 4.2.1 Jelly Bean from the direct download links below:

 Now you can exit the app and start installing all of those awesome apps from the Google Play Store that require root access.
 Furthermore, nothing is stopping you from installing a custom recovery and installing a custom ROM if you like.
 You can start by installing the root checker app just to make sure your device really does have root access.